jeremyckahn/shifty/tutorials/string-interpolation.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-In this case, the values for `translateX` and `translateY` are always the same for each step of the tween, because they have the same start and end points and both use the same easing curve.
+In this case, the values for `translateX` and `translateY` are always the same for each tick of the tween, because they have the same start and end points and both use the same easing curve.
 We can also tween `translateX` and `translateY` along independent curves: